nicolas-sabbatini/pong-clone/README.md

 - LÖVE

-You can get it right [here](https://love2d.org/)
+You can get it right [here](https://love2d.org/).

 ## Execute
 Just run:
 ```
 love .
 ```
-In the src directory
+In the src directory.